OpenDataServices/flatten-tool/docs/unflatten.rst

 This pattern may occur, for example, when you export from a spreadsheet that includes formatted header rows that explain the data.

-By adding a row containing a cell with '#', and then a set of configuration directives, you can instruct flattentool to skip rows at the top of the file, and to recognise that the field paths are followed by a set of additional header lines.
+By adding a row containing a cell with '#', and then a set of configuration directives, you can instruct Flatten Tool to skip rows at the top of the file, and to recognise that the field paths are followed by a set of additional header lines.

 .. csv-table::
    :file: ../examples/cafe/skip-and-headers/data.csv